This wasn't the first Chinese balloon over the U.S. Why were the others ignored?

 Shot down off the South Carolina coast

-China, which has claimed this was a weather balloon that veered off course, criticized the U.S. response.
+China, which has claimed this was one of its weather balloons that veered off course, criticized the U.S. response.

 "The U.S. use of force is a clear overreaction and a serious violation of international practice," China's Foreign Ministry said in a statement.

-While the U.S. has not divulged details, the U.S. did try to electronically jam the Chinese equipment to keep it from transmitting back to China.
-Security was also increased at sensitive military sites in an attempt to shield the balloon from gathering material.
+"This gave us the opportunity to assess what (the Chinese) were actually doing, what kind of capabilities existed on the balloon, what kind of transmission capabilities existed," said VanHerck.

-If Navy divers recover the Chinese equipment, this could provide insight into what the Chinese were looking for, what information the balloon actually obtained, and if the U.S. measures on the ground effectively countered the surveillance.
+While the U.S. has not divulged details, it did try to electronically jam the Chinese equipment to keep it from transmitting back to China.
+Security was also increased at sensitive U.S. military sites in an attempt to shield them from the balloon.

 Greg Myre is an NPR national security correspondent.
 Follow him @gregmyre1.